londonkoders/londonkoders.github.io/2020/Webpack/webpack.md

 ----
 ![Webpack](Webpack.png)(src: [Mkrtich Sargsyan's blog](https://medium.com/geekculture/webpack-101-a-quick-look-at-webpack-and-its-uses-22ff598723a9))

-> webpack is a static module bundler for modern JavaScript applications
+- Webpack is a static module bundler for modern JavaScript applications according to the webpack doc.

 - Webpack can minifies the file depending on the environment that you use(development or production).
 This will also reduce file size which can increase performance.